kelseyhightower/kubernetes-the-hard-way/apple-silicon/docs/01-prerequisites.md

 This lab provisions 5 VMs on your workstation.
 That's a lot of compute resource!

 * Apple Silicon System (M1/M2/M3 etc)
-* Minimum 16GB RAM.<br/>Bear in mind that the unified memory architecture of Apple Silicon Macs means that the whole of the quoted memory is not available for software - some of it is used for the display, more if you have external displays.<br/>This rules out 8GB models - sorry.
+* 8GB RAM (16GB recommended).<br/>Bear in mind that the unified memory architecture of Apple Silicon Macs means that the whole of the quoted memory is not available for software - some of it is used for the display, more if you have external displays.
+With less than 16GB, significantly smaller VMs will be deployed, which will not be sufficient to run the final step E2E tests.
 * Pro or Max CPU recommended for running the e2e-tests at the end of this lab.

 ## Required Software